Shitikyan/Quantum/README.md

 ## Get started

-- Open the folder with client code in your terminal `cd quantum`
+- Open the folder with the client code in your terminal `cd quantum`

 - Run the client code
   `npm run dev`

-- Open the folder with server code in your terminal `cd quantum-be`
+- Open the folder with the server code in your terminal `cd quantum-be`

 - Run the server code